laro/Cone/README.md

                 - additional/alternative names?
                     - `for graphemeCluster in text.asGraphemeClusters()`?
                     - ~~`for graphemeCluster in text.byGraphemeCluster()`?~~
-    - Advanced support based on [ICU](https://unicode-org.github.io/icu/userguide/icu4c/) („International Components for Unicode“, „ICU4C“).
+    - Advanced support based on [ICU](https://unicode-org.github.io/icu/userguide/icu4c/) ("International Components for Unicode", "ICU4C").
-        - „The ICU libraries provide support for:
+        - "The ICU libraries provide support for:
             - The latest version of the Unicode standard
             - Character set conversions with support for over 220 codepages
             - Locale data for more than 300 locales